Champagne Paul Bara

 - The barn on the 1860 property was converted to a press room and winery in 1965.

-Seven Generations: The Bara Family Today
+Six Generations: The Bara Family Today

-The estate is currently in its seventh generation of family ownership, with Chantale Bara serving as President following Paul's retirement after she became co-manager in the 1980s.
+The estate is currently in its sixth generation of family ownership, with Chantale Bara serving as President following Paul's retirement after she became co-manager in the 1980s.
 Day-to-day operations are directed by Stéphanie Ducloux, who joined as Director in 2021, while Grégory Baert took over as Chef de Cave in 2023, succeeding Christian Forget who had guided winemaking for more than three decades.
 This careful transition of both management and cellar leadership reflects the house's characteristic patience: the same commitment to unhurried aging that defines its wines also shapes the way the family approaches succession.
 The estate remains a member of the Club Trésors de Champagne, an association of committed grower-producers dedicated to terroir-expressive, village-specific Champagne.

 - Chantale Bara has led the estate since Paul's retirement, having served as co-manager from the 1980s onward.